-1. Measure all periods of absence to discover:
+1. Measure all periods of absence

 - Where absence occurs most

 - Keeping records of individual periods of sickness absence

 - Having accurate records that show individual instances of absence together with the duration, the reason for absence and where in the organisation the absentee works

 - Carrying out a return to work interview with employees following each period of absence